 The five steps that make this workable

-What matters here is not memorising the names.
-It is understanding what they do to uncertainty.
+What matters is what the steps do to uncertainty.
 Framing stops the Decider from solving the wrong problem.
-Options stop the process collapsing too early onto one preferred story.
-Recognising assumptions turns hidden uncertainty into visible statements, whether the assumption arrived through availability bias, an anchored reference point, or a preferred conclusion nobody questioned.
-Sufficient certainty gives the loop a stopping condition.
-Monitoring keeps the decision alive after approval instead of pretending the world will stay still.
+Options stop the process collapsing onto the first plausible story.
+Recognising assumptions turns hidden uncertainty into visible statements, whether the assumption arrived through availability bias or from a tidy spreadsheet that nobody questioned.
+This is also where complex problem solving, strategic problem solving, and strategic thinking all stop being slogans and start being work.
+Without that, the team just circles the same questions until somebody with authority gets tired.

 What to monitor after you decide

 Good monitoring asks simple questions in advance.
 What must still be true for this decision to keep making sense?
 How likely is each thing to change?
 How quickly would that change matter?
 How easy would it be to detect?
-The answers tell the Decider where attention belongs after the decision leaves the room.
+The answers tell the Decider where attention belongs after the decision leaves the room, which is more useful than another dashboard no one can read without a pilot's licence.
+It is how you notice drift before it becomes a report.

 Grant Purdy is the co-author, with Roger Estall, of Deciding (2020), and the architect of the Universal Decision-Making Method.